Flat holography for spinor fields: Dirac equation in Milne coordinates

 \section{Dirac equation in Milne coordinates}

 We work on the Milne wedge of four-dimensional Minkowski space,

 where constant--$\tau$ slices are unit hyperbolic space $\mathbb H^3$.
-Two coordinate patches on $ds^2_{\mathbb H^3}$ will be used below: the upper half--space (``Poincare'') patch \eqref{Poincare-Milne} and the global patch \eqref{Global-Milne}.
-All frame and spin-connection conventions are collected in App.~\ref{app:vielbein}.
+Two coordinate patches on $ds^2_{\mathbb H^3}$ will be used below: the upper half--space (``Poincar\'e'') patch \eqref{Poincare-Milne} and the global patch \eqref{Global-Milne}.
+All frame and spin-connection conventions are collected in appendix~\ref{app:vielbein}.

 A massive spinor field $\psi$ is described by